isabella232/talk-prototyping-in-the-browser/slides.md

 ---

 ## 🤔
-## How do you decide to prototype a project?
+## When to prototype a WP project?

 Note: Any new redesign of a WordPress theme where you need to architect a new design from scratch.